 But without a recognition framework or system in place, it can be tricky to craft meaningful and consistent appreciation.
 Ultimately, you’ll want to create a program that addresses your organization’s needs while tailoring your recognition to each individual you’re celebrating.

-To get the full scoop on the benefits of recognition, check out The Guide to Modern Employee Recognition for valuable insights, resources, and even case studies on employee recognition.
+To get the full scoop on the benefits of recognition, check out The Guide to Modern Employee Recognition for valuable insights, resources, and case studies on employee recognition.

 So what does “the right kind” of recognition look like?
 Before we jump into examples, let’s review the characteristics of effective recognition:

-It’s important to note that every act of recognition doesn’t need to embody all five elements.
+It’s important to note that every type of recognition doesn’t need to embody all five elements.
 However, a comprehensive strategy should, in whole, encompass recognition that is timely/frequent, specific, visible, inclusive, and values-based in order to drive meaning.

 Now that you have a solid understanding of the benefits and characteristics of recognition, let’s take a look at examples of effective recognition in practice.
 We’ve outlined 21 of our favorite employee recognition examples below, all labeled with the characteristic(s) they represent.